Date of Degree

 Copyright 2012 Paul Westrick

 Westrick, Paul Andrew.
-"Validity decay versus validity stability in stem and non-stem fields." dissertation, University of Iowa, 2012.
+"Validity decay versus validity stability in stem and non-stem fields."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.